What Is The Purpose Of Allusion

 Decoding the Layers: A Comprehensive Overview of Allusion

 At its core, allusion is a literary device that subtly references another work, idea, event, or person.
-It's a way of enriching the current text by borrowing from the familiar.
+Now, it's a way of enriching the current text by borrowing from the familiar.
 This borrowed element could be a direct quote, a character, a historical event, a mythological figure, a religious text, or even a popular cultural phenomenon.
 The key to a successful allusion lies in its recognition by the intended audience.
 If the reader doesn't understand the reference, the allusion falls flat, losing its intended impact.

 The purpose of allusion lies in its multi-faceted ability to enhance meaning, create connections, and evoke specific emotions.
 It's a tool that allows writers and speakers to: